invariantlabs-ai/playwright-computer-use/README.md

 # Playwright-computer-use

-In `computer.py` is defined a `PlaywrightComputerTool`.
+In `computer.py` is defined a `PlaywrightToolbox`.
 Such tool is an Anthropic computer use tool, that is made to interact with an `async` playwright page.
+Plus another couple of tools to use the navigation bar and going back to the previous page.

 ## Demo

 An example of an agent using this tool is implemented in `loop.py`.

-An example of usage of the agent defined in `loop.py` can be found in `test.py`.
+An example of usage of the agent defined in `loop.py` can be found in `demo.py`.

 To run it:
 * install requirements `pip install -r requirements` (virtual environment recommended)